 In areas of more resistant cliff material erosion is greatest when waves break at the foot of a cliff.
 This causes erosion at the base of the cliff.
 This creates a wave-cut notch in the base of the cliff.
-As the notch increases in size, the weight of the cliffs above become too much to support which leads to a landslide.
+As the notch increases in size, the weight of the cliffs above becomes too much to support, leading to a landslide.
 This material will provide temporary protection for the cliff behind.
-However, once it has been removed by the sea this process will occur again.
-Where cliffs are made of more resistant material, wave-cut platforms will be created.
+However, once the sea has removed it, this process will occur again.
+Wave-cut platforms will be created where cliffs are made of more resistant material.

 The image below shows a landslide at West Bay, Dorset.

 The video below shows evidence of a landslide at Port Mulgrave, Yorkshire and Cleveland Heritage Coast.